palamatt95/MLaaS4HEP/doc/updates.md

 ### Improvements on the training method

 The current MLaaS4HEP training procedure, when a NN model is chosen, is performed  chunk by chunk where each chunk is used to train the model for *n* epochs, with *n* defined  by the user.
 It has been introduced an additional training procedure, the standard one,  where each epoch is performed using all the chunks.
 Then the training continues for *n* times.

 Now it is possible to select the training method you want to apply, and to do so you need to insert a new key within the params.json file.
 The new key to be entered is called `training` and depending on the value associated with it, training will be carried out with either the original or the standard method.
-In case the user decides to apply the newly introduced method, he/she needs to associate the new key with the value `standar`.
+In case the user decides to apply the newly introduced method, he/she needs to associate the new key with the value `standard`.
 If the value associated with the key is different or the key is not present, the original training mode will be carried out.

 Below is an example of the params.json file also containing this new key.